Honda Ridgeline Maintenance Schedule

 The Honda Ridgeline is tough, capable, and one of the most powerful and efficient trucks in Miami, Hialeah, and Doral.
 But just like all vehicles, its performance will decrease over time.
 Fortunately, following the recommended Honda Ridgeline maintenance schedule can help to prevent that.
 You just need to make sure that you follow the schedule exactly.

-To help you do just that, Braman Honda Miami is here with your guide to the Honda Ridgeline maintenance schedule.
+To help you do just that, Braman Honda is here with your guide to the Honda Ridgeline maintenance schedule.

 Scheduled Maintenance for Honda Ridgeline

 Honda understands that it can be tough to memorize all of the intervals for necessary maintenance appointments, so they added Maintenance Minder™ to the Honda Ridgeline to make things easier.